 Romantic Rose Ceremony

 The rose ceremony is a specialty ceremony that can enhance your wedding ceremony.
 The romantic exchange is popular choice for elopements in Charleston, SC!
 You do not need a table or other cumbersome supplies.
 For photo purposes, we recommend the roses different colors.
+You can explore all the different specialty ceremonies here.

 The ceremony takes place after the exchange of rings.
 Here is the full wording to the ceremony.
 (Many couples like to condense it down for elopements.)